 Below is a map which highlights the top 10 emerging markets.

 If you’re making your own investment decisions, it could be worth talking to an independent financial adviser to see how you can best spread your risk.

 Teodor Dilov, Interactive Investor fund analyst, told Which?: ‘While major established [stock market] indices such as [America’s] S&P 500 and the MSCI All Country World Index have managed to deliver positive returns (7.3% and 3.8%, respectively) despite the [coronavirus] market sell-off earlier this year, the FTSE’s performance has been catastrophic, being down -21.1% year-to-date.

 ‘This just further highlights the importance of a good mix on asset, region and sector level in a portfolio.

 ‘Therefore, a global strategy could be utilised to both diversify the risk away and gain exposure to a broad range of revenue streams and different currencies.
 Ideally, large cap (companies with larger market capitalisations) quality strategies are well positioned to add more protection on the downside and benefits investors should market sentiment turn positive.’

 If you’re in a DC pension, your provider should ensure your assets are globally diversified.
 If so, just like other investments, your pot shouldn’t be hit too hard.

 For example, B&CE, provider of The People’s Pension – one of the biggest pension providers in the UK – told us that less than 10% of its default fund is invested in UK companies.

-‘The long-term investments we hold on behalf of our members are invested globally to try to make sure we expose members to as many opportunities as possible, not just those in the UK.’
+He adds: ‘The long-term investments we hold on behalf of our members are invested globally to try to make sure we expose members to as many opportunities as possible, not just those in the UK.’